Program Director; Advocate, Intervene, Mentor (AIM) Program

 Project Director, Staten Island Youth Justice Center

 Beth Broderick is the project director of the Staten Island Youth Justice Center, a project of the Center for Court Innovation.
-In this role, Beth oversees daily operations of multiple programs, including Project READY, an alternative to detention program, AIM (Advocate, Intervene, Mentor), READY Futures, and the Staten Island Youth Court.
+In this role, Beth oversees multiple initiatives focused on improving outcomes for court-involved youth and connecting all local youth to positive opportunities within the Staten Island community.
 Previously, Beth served as the Program Coordinator at the Center's Greenpoint and Brownsville Youth Courts, and supported technical assistance work with the Center's Youth Justice Programs, including school-based trainings focused on youth court and restorative justice.
 In addition, Beth has worked as an assistant instructor with the Brooklyn Law School Mediation Clinic, focusing on disputes in small claims and civil court.
 Beth maintains certification as a mediator with the New York Peace Institute; and she holds a BA from Columbia University and a JD from Brooklyn Law School.

 Project Director, Brownsville Community Justice Center and NYC Community Cleanup